 How does this work?

-- We don’t republish - If the content has been published before, we won’t touch it.
-We are looking for freshly brewed content for our audience.
+- Keep it unique - If the piece of content has been published before, let's move on to something new.
+We're looking for unique and relevant content for our audience.

 - We follow a framework and calendar: There are the topics that we want to focus on and if you fall in this framework, we would be excited to review.